Transformosa/bimU.io.Docs/docs/developer/api-reference.md

 <a name="Viewer+getBoundingBox"></a>

 ### viewer.getBoundingBox(elementIndices) ⇒ <code>THREE.Box3</code>
-Returns the bounding box of particular elements or the entire model if the parameter is not set.
+Returns the bounding box of particular model elements or the entire model if the parameter is not set.

 **Kind**: instance method of [<code>Viewer</code>](#Viewer)
 **Returns**: <code>THREE.Box3</code> - Represents an axis-aligned bounding box (AABB) in 3D space.